hleonps/tec-cg-raytracer/README.md

 $ ./raytracing <file.3d>
 ```

 The output is an AVS file.
 We recommend <a href="https://www.imagemagick.org/script/index.php">Image Magick</a> for viewing and exporting to other formats.
-We'll support more common formats in the future (See #10).
+We'll support more common formats in the future (See <a href="https://github.com/hleon12/RayTracing-Engine/issues/10">#10</a>).